openstack-archive/paunch/README.rst

     $ paunch --verbose apply --file examples/hello-world.yml --config-id hi-again
     $ echo hi-again >> paunch-state.txt

-Doing a ``docker ps -a`` now will show that there are now 2 containers, one called ``hello`` and the other called ``hello-(random suffix)``.
+Doing a ``podman ps -a`` now will show that there are now 2 containers, one called ``hello`` and the other called ``hello-(random suffix)``.
 Lets delete the one associated with the ``hi`` config-id: